Sloppy Joe Casserole

 - BUNS: I would normally use like a Hawaiian buns but my grocery store was out of them.
 Darn Covid!
 So I used brioche mini buns that were so good but use whatever bun you can find right now!

-- CORN: A delicious, simple addition that I sometimes like to add is a bag of frozen corn for a bit of crunch!
+- CORN: A delicious, simple addition that I sometimes like to add is a bag of frozen corn or cauliflower for a bit of crunch!
 This is an optional addition to your casserole.
+Plus a great way to hide veggies from your kids!

 - To Store: Store any leftovers in an airtight container in the fridge for up to 3-4 days.